-Founding Director and
+Founding Director and Landscape Architect

-She has been recognized for her work by the Rhode Island non-profit Save Bristol Harbor who awarded her the Joseph Arruda Environmental Stewardship Award, and Rhode Island Monthly named her a "Rhode Islander of the Year" for initiating a major renovation of the landscape surrounding her children's school and creating an outdoor learning environment there.
+Shannon cares deeply about providing equitable access to nature for all youth, especially those who have the least opportunity.
+To this end, she founded a Green Team at her children’s school in 2010 and was recognized for her work by the nonprofit Save Bristol Harbor who awarded her the Joseph Arruda Environmental Stewardship Award, and Rhode Island Monthly named her a "Rhode Islander of the Year" for initiating a major renovation of the landscape surrounding her children's school and for creating an outdoor learning environment.

 From growing up on a farm in Oregon to living in Rhode Island, Tiffany has always appreciated the benefits of spending time outside.
 She is committed to working to provide all children the opportunity to learn and play in nature.